emacs-mirror/emacs/mps/manual/source/topic/thread.rst

   :c:func:`mps_root_create_reg`); or

 * it reads or writes from a location in an :term:`automatically managed
-  <automatic memory management>` :term:`pools` in the arena.
+  <automatic memory management>` :term:`pool` in the arena.

 However, some automatically managed pool classes may be more liberal than this.
 See the documentation for the pool class.

 .. warning::

-    On the Unix platforms, the MPS suspends and resumes threads by sending them signals.
+    On Unix platforms, the MPS suspends and resumes threads by sending them signals.
 There's a shortage of available signals that aren't already dedicated to other purposes (for example, LinuxThreads uses ``SIGUSR1`` and ``SIGUSR2``), so the MPS uses ``SIGXCPU`` and ``SIGXFSZ``.
 This means that a program that handles these signals needs to co-operate with the MPS.

     The mechanism for co-operation is currently undocumented: please :ref:`contact us <contact>`.